Code-Institute-Submissions/milestone-project-113/testing.md

 - Gallery

   1. Load up the home page on a desktop and scroll down to the gallery section.
 Verify that the gallery appears with 8 images displayed and looks good.
-  2. Reduce and expand the width of the screen and verify that the number of images displayed changes to 6 images at screen widths between 768px and 991px and 4 images at screen widths 768px.
+  2. Reduce and expand the width of the screen and verify that the number of images displayed changes to 6 images at screen widths between 768px and 991px and 4 images at screen widths below 768px.
   3. Reduce and expand the width of the screen and verify that the gallery looks good at all screen widths.

 - Footer